m-r-davari/github_readme_beautifier/README.md

 ## Features
 1 - **Github Meme**, it provides github gridview to create desire custom meme with various colorful themes.\
-**Support 28 themes** like Default Github theme, Halloween Github theme, Flutter theme and many other themes.\
+'Support 28 themes' like Default Github theme, Halloween Github theme, Flutter theme and many other themes.\
 \
 2 - **Typewriter Text**, it provides text with different styles and typewriter effect.
 \